The pool volume formula

 When to distrust the estimate

 Freeform pools, tanning ledges, and swim-outs all displace water the formula can't see.
-If your chemical doses consistently overshoot or undershoot the predicted change, correct your working volume: add a known amount of chlorine, measure the actual FC rise, and scale — our chlorine calculator makes that comparison easy.
+Got a kidney or freeform shape?
+Use the kidney pool volume calculator instead — it averages the widths and applies a freeform shape factor.
+And if your chemical doses consistently overshoot or undershoot the predicted change, correct your working volume: add a known amount of chlorine, measure the actual FC rise, and scale — our chlorine calculator makes that comparison easy.